decentraland/adr/content/ADR-253-introduce-depracated-state.md

 - **Stagnant**: ADRs that are inactive for over 6 months in Draft, Review, or Last Call.
 - **Withdrawn**: The ADR was abandoned or rejected and will not be pursued further.
 - **Living**: The ADR is designed to be continually updated and does not reach finality (e.g., ADR-1).
-- **Deprecated**: The ADR was once Final and implemented but is now outdated or no longer relevant due to architectural changes.
+- **Deprecated**: The ADR was once Final and implemented but is now outdated or no longer relevant due to protocol changes.

 ### Deprecated State Requirements